danireyss/danireyss/README.md

 # Hey, I'm Daniel

-CS student at **Florida International University** focused on full-stack and backend development — building toward a career as a software engineer at scale.
+CS student at **Florida International University** focused on AI Infra — building toward a career as a software engineer at scale.

 ---